What to Expect:

 Many of my patients have come to me for women’s health issues, including pregnancy and postpartum issues over the years and now are seeing me through telemedicine about their health issues.

 One thing that makes my practice different is that I create a personalized care package based on your symptoms and desired treatment routine.

 My mission is to give women access to acupuncture when and where they want it.

-I’ve moved all of my patient visits over to secure video and phone consults.
 You can book a free 15-minute consultation by clicking the Schedule an Appointment button.